sinclairtarget/git-who/README.md

 See [releases](https://github.com/sinclairtarget/git-who/releases).

 ### From Source
-This requires that you have Go, Ruby, and the `rake` Ruby gem installed.
+Building from source requires that you have Go, Ruby, and the `rake` Ruby gem installed.
+Note that these are _only_ required when building from source; you can download and run one of the binary releases without installing any of these tools.

 ```
 $ git clone git@github.com:sinclairtarget/git-who.git